 You should start by checking your owner’s manual to see what your manufacturer suggests.
 Depending on your car, the recommended changing schedule might be between 60,000-100,000 miles.
 When you replace the timing belt, all of the tensioners and pulleys around it are also replaced.
 If you also have a timing belt that drives the water pump, replacing it at the same time can be a smart, cost-effective move to save on labor costs.

-Tommy’s Hi Tech Auto Is the Expert in Timing Belts
+Tommy’s High Tech Auto Repair Is the Expert in Timing Belts